akbartus/Yolov8-Segmentation-on-Browser/readme.md

 It is possible to use bigger models converted to onnx, however this might impact the total loading time.

-To use another YOLOvv model, download it from Ultralytics and convert it to onnx file format.
+To use another YOLOv8 model, download it from Ultralytics and convert it to onnx file format.
 Read more on the [official documentation](https://docs.ultralytics.com/tasks/segmentation/#export)

 **Custom YOLOv8 Segmentation Models**